ZweTun/Project5-WebGPU-Gaussian-Splat-Viewer/README.md

 ### Implementation Summary

-- **Preprocessing (Compute Shader):**
+- **Preprocessing (Compute Shader)**
 Transforms each 3D Gaussian into camera space, performs view-frustum culling, and projects its covariance into a 2D ellipse.
 Spherical harmonics are evaluated for color, producing visible splats ready for sorting.

 **High-Level Steps:**
-- Transforms Gaussian means into camera space.
+- Transform Gaussian means into camera space

-- Performs view-frustum culling to discard invisible splats.
+- Perform view-frustum culling to discard invisible splats

-- Projects 3D covariance matrices into 2D screen-space conics.
+- Project 3D covariance matrices into 2D screen-space conics

-- Evaluates spherical harmonics based on view direction to compute color.
+- Evaluate spherical harmonics based on view direction to compute color

-- Outputs visible Gaussians with updated screen-space properties.
+- Output visible Gaussians with updated screen-space properties

+---

-- **Sorting (Compute Shader):**
+- **Sorting (Compute Shader)**
 Visible Gaussians are GPU-sorted by depth to ensure correct back-to-front transparency during rendering, preserving visual accuracy and avoiding blending artifacts.

 **High-Level Steps:**
-- Sorts visible splats by depth using radix sort to ensure correct front-to-back blending.
+- Sort visible splats by depth using radix sort for correct transparency

-- Stores sorted indices in a GPU buffer for efficient draw calls.
+- Store sorted indices in a GPU buffer for efficient draw calls

+---

-- **Rasterization (Render Pipeline):**
+- **Rasterization (Render Pipeline)**
 Each Gaussian becomes a screen-space quad.
-The vertex shader positions it, and the fragment shader computes opacity and color from the ellipse footprint, blending results  to form final image.
+The vertex shader positions it, and the fragment shader computes opacity and color from the ellipse footprint, blending results to form the final image.

 **High-Level Steps:**
-- The vertex shader expands each Gaussian into a 6-vertex quad (two triangles).
+- Vertex shader expands each Gaussian into a 6-vertex quad (two triangles)

-- The fragment shader evaluates the Gaussian density function to determine per-pixel opacity and color contribution.
+- Fragment shader evaluates the Gaussian density for per-pixel opacity and color

-- Blending accumulates splats to form the final image.
+- Blending accumulates splats to form the final image

 [![](img/thumb.png)](http://TODO.github.io/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred)